 The roads we chose were the fastest and shortest route to our destination.
 Although they pass between and go ’round the small mountain ranges that pop up across this part of Montana, there were a few entertaining grades.
 The final descent into Billings from the north, plunging off of the landmark Rimrocks, was a particularly pucker-prompting stretch.

 The landscape today was, for much of the drive, flat and featureless, punctuated by riveting scenery like that in the Musselshell River basin along US Route 12.
-Especially memorable was a passage along Otter Creek on Montana Route 191, where we saw (no exaggeration) hundreds of magpies.
+Especially memorable was a passage along Otter Creek on US Route 191, where we saw (no exaggeration) hundreds of magpies.

 The sight surprised both of us.
 It was another unexpected pleasure of this life on the road.